NeIC logo

 We teach all the essential tools which are usually skipped in academic education so everyone can make full use of software, computing, and data with focus on reusability, reproducibility, and openness.
 We don't just give courses, but we are a training network that you can join to share the effort and bring better courses to your community.

 Our standard workshop is well known in Nordic academic circles and our engaging online teaching style is considered best-in-class even compared to in-person teaching.
-CodeRefinery aims to operate as a community project with support from academic organizations.
+CodeRefinery is publicly funded and operates as a community project.

 News